mootools/mootools-core/Docs/Plugins/Slider.md

 			this.set(this.step++);
 	}).periodical(1000, mySlider);

-###	Note:
+###	Notes:

-Step will automatically be limited between 0 and the optional steps value.
+- Step will automatically be limited between 0 and the optional steps value.